AP Interview: Maduro reveals secret meetings with US envoy

 “I’m not afraid,” he said, adding that even last year’s attack on him with explosives-laden drones during a military ceremony didn’t shake his resolve.
 “I’m only worried about the destiny of the fatherland and of our people, our boys and girls….this is what gives me energy.”

-Associated Press writer Deb Riechmann in Washington contributed.
+Associated Press writer Deb Riechmann in Washington contributed to this report.